 And that epidemic is rooted in some really deep shit.
 In America we have a gun culture, so all too many people solve problems with guns.
 You place that tendency in an urban city amidst disenfranchised populations who live in poverty and constant trauma, and you will have even more violence.
 It’s not rocket science to diagnose, but it’s very hard to find a solution.
 One thing that’s clear however is that we need to address this together.
 If you are quick to point the finger at ratchets, hipsters, thugs, or police, take a step back and craft a more nuanced analysis.
 We need to address this together.

 We can’t undo generations of oppression in one month, but we can start by taking a united stand making it clear that this type of behavior will not be tolerated.
 If First Friday somehow endures, we need to show up in mass and regulate ourselves.
 You see someone harassing women, let them know to be cool.
-You see kids trying to cause problems, interrupt that shit.
+You see kids trying to cause problems, interrupt that shit by have a positive and humanizing interaction with them.
 No it’s not easy to inject yourselves into testy situations, but if you’re serious about saving something good in Oakland, then you have to put yourself out there.
 As someone who works in Oakland public high schools, there are many times when I don’t want to put myself in harms way, but doing something to deescalate early on is always more safe than trying to contain something after it’s blown up.
-This approach mandates that folks really from the streets show up and model positive behavior though.
-I do have to admit however, that the thought of a bunch of well-intentioned squares leading conflict mediations with a bunch of goons is pretty comical.
+This approach mandates that a diverse group of folks really from the community show up and model positive behavior though (I do have to admit however, that the thought of a bunch of well-intentioned squares leading conflict mediations with a bunch of goons is pretty comical).

 Will folks soldier up and take this on?
 I certainly hope so (Anyone down to print up neon t-shirts that read “Respect My City”?).
 But if we can manage this, we can’t stop at the uptown.
 If we do, the only message we’ll be sending is that it’s okay to disrespect each other and kill each other as long as it doesn’t happen where there are white people and development dollars.
 If we want to handle violence we need to be clear that we won’t stand for it anywhere.
+This takes community members taking on personal risk for a greater good.
 Am I being unrealistic?
 Perhaps, but it’s 4am and I’m devastated for my city yet again.
 If you’re new here, please help us out, but if you’re an Oakland native who has felt the wrath of violence far too many times for way too many years, help lead the way.

 In parting, I want to shout out my friend Jesus El who was grazed by a bullet tonight in a seperate incident at First Friday.
 There was a drive-by shooting at 14th and Webster in which a gunman opened fire hitting Jesus, as he stepped outside Disco Volante, and a 19 year old Laney student as he ran away from the shooting.
 I don’t know the other young man’s identity, but, you may know Jesus as the director of Oakland’s High Altitude, a non-profit that teaches leadership and life skills to African American youth thru gymnastics and acro-dunking.
 And you’ve most definitely seen him leading the Show Time Dunk Team as they do amazing acrobatic dunks during Golden State Warriors games (Watch his Ebony Magazine video feature).
 I mention these details, because when people are shot in Oakland, I think a lot of us assume they were aimless thugs, rather than vital members of our patchwork community.
 You never know who will be caught in the cross-fire.
 Stay strong Jesus!